 You can also grab the questions from a trivia game and take them along to keep the adults or older kids brains working.
 Believe me when I tell you that this helps to prevent road hypnosis when driving.
-Also, don’t forget to sing, tell jokes and play the traditional games like I Spy, The License Plate Game, 20 Questions, and What am I?
+Hypnosis is only entertained for purposes like education and career, using hypnosis continuing education techniques, but never on roads as they lead to certain death.

 Debra Vaughn is a stay-at-home mother to 3 young girls.
 She is a freelance writer in her spare time.